-With Rs 1 lakh brothers started car covers business and built it into a Rs 50 crore turnover enterprise
+Starting up with Rs 1 lakh, brothers built a Rs 50 crore turnover business

 Vol 12 | Issue 1